MagiaTrade/beastboys/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License

-Beastboys is licensed under the MIT License.
-See `LICENSE` for more information.

 ## Authors

 * **Tato Levicz** - [@tatolevicz](https://github.com/tatolevicz)